Lingaro/magento2-module-codegen/readme.md

 ```
 templateDirectories:
-  - { path: "vendor/orba/codegen/../../../template_folder" }
+  - { path: "path/to/templates" }
 ```

-Template folder `path` must be relative to package directory.
+Template folder `path` must be relative to package directory, ex. if you want to add private templates to your Magento `dev` folder, you should use `../../../dev/codegen_templates` path.

 You may include multiple template directories.

 To overwrite a core template just copy a core template to your template directory and make changes as necessary.

 ## Usage